Prince Eitel Friedrich of Prussia: First World War

 Raised at the cadet corps of Plön Castle, Prince Eitel was in the front line from the beginning of World War I and was wounded at Bapaume, where he commanded the Prussian First Foot Guards.
 He temporarily relinquished command to Count Hans-Jürgen von Blumenthal, but returned to duty before the end of the year.
 The following year, he was transferred to the Eastern Front.
 During the summer of 1915, he was out in a field in Russia when he had a chance encounter with Manfred von Richthofen, who had just crashed with his superior officer, Count Holck.
 The two men were hiding in a nearby tree line from what they thought was the advancing Russian army and who turned out to be the grenadiers, guardsmen, and officers of Prince Eitel.

+Later life

-After the war, he was engaged in monarchist circles and Der Stahlhelm ex-servicemens' organization.
+After the end of the war and the monarchy, unlike other members of his family Eitel Friedrich continued to live in Germany, at a private house in Potsdam, Villa Ingenheim.
+He was active in monarchist circles and in Der Stahlhelm, an ex-servicemen's organization.
 In 1921, the Berlin criminal court found him guilty of the fraudulent transfer of 300,000 Marks and sentenced him to a fine of 5000 Marks.